Czech Philharmonic: History

 In 2013, Semyon Bychkov first guest-conducted the orchestra, which subsequently named him director of its Tchaikovsky Project.
 In October 2017, the orchestra announced the appointment of Bychkov as its next chief conductor and music director, effective with the 2018–2019 season.
 In September 2022, the orchestra announced the extension of Bychkov's contract through 2028.

 Past principal guest conductors of the orchestra have included Sir Charles Mackerras and Manfred Honeck.
-Jakub Hrůša is the orchestra's current 'permanent guest conductor', as of the 2015–2016 season.
+Jakub Hrůša became the orchestra's 'permanent guest conductor' as of the 2015–2016 season.
 In October 2017, the orchestra announced the appointments of Hrůša and of Tomáš Netopil as joint principal guest conductors of the orchestra, effective with the 2018–2019 season.
+In February 2024, the orchestra announced the appointment of Sir Simon Rattle as its next principal guest conductor, for a period of five years, with the title of 'Rafael Kubelík Conducting Chair'.
+In April 2024, the orchestra announced that Bychkov is to stand down as its chief conductor and music director at the close of the 2027-2028 season.
+In June 2025, the orchestra announced the appointment of Hrůša as its next chief conductor and music director, effective with the 2028-2029 season, with an initial contract of five seasons.

-The Czech Philharmonic's first phonograph recording dates from 1929, when Václav Talich recorded My Country for His Master's Voice.
-The orchestra recorded on the Supraphon label during the Soviet era.
+The Czech Philharmonic's first phonograph recording dates from 1929, when Václav Talich recorded My Country for the British His Master's Voice label.
+The orchestra recordings were historically released on the Supraphon label.

 Honours and awards

 The Czech Philharmonic has won many awards, ten Grand Prix du Disque de l'Académie Charles Cros, five Grand Prix du disque de l'Académie française and several Cannes Classical Awards.
-The Czech Philharmonic was nominated for Grammy Awards in 2005, and also two Wiener Flötenuhr awards, with Pavel Štěpán, Zdeněk Mácal and Václav Neumann (1971 and 1982) (Supraphonline).
+The Czech Philharmonic was nominated for Grammy Awards in 2005, and also two Wiener Flötenuhr awards, with Pavel Štěpán, Zdeněk Mácal and Václav Neumann (1971 and 1982).
 It was voted 20th place of the top 20 best orchestras in the world in a 2008 survey by Gramophone magazine.

+In 2024, the orchestra was named Orchestra of the Year by Gramophone magazine, and in 2025 it received the BBC Music Magazine Orchestral Award for its recording of Má vlast, released by Pentatone in March 2024.